BurntSushi/termcolor/doc/rg.1.md

   one file is searched.

 --heading
-: Show the file name above clusters of matches from each file.
+: Show the file name above clusters of matches from each file instead of showing the file name for every match.
 This is the default mode at a tty.

 --no-heading
-: Don't show any file name heading.
+: Don't group matches by each file.
+If -H/--with-filename is enabled, then file names will be shown for every line matched.
+This is the default more when not at a tty.

 --hidden
 : Search hidden directories and files.
 (Hidden directories and files are